 A SARIF log file SHALL conform to the requirements of the JSON format.
 The top-level value in the log file SHALL conform to the JSON object grammar; that is, it SHALL consist of a comma-separated sequence of name/value pairs, enclosed in curly brackets, as described in [ECMA404].
 We refer to the object represented by this top-level value as the sarifLog object (§3.11).

-URI-valued properties
+fileLocation objects

+Certain properties in this specification specify the location of a file.
+SARIF represents a file location with a fileLocation object.
+The most important member of a fileLocation object is its uri property (§3.2.1).
+If the value of the uri property is a relative URI, the uriBaseId property (§3.2.2) can sometimes be used to resolve the relative URI to an absolute location.

+uri property

-Certain properties in this specification specify the URI of a file.The value of every such property, if present, SHALL be a valid URI as described in [RFC3986].
+A fileLocation object SHALL contain a property named uri whose value is a string containing a valid URI as described in [RFC3986].

-If a URI refers to a file stored in a version control system (VCS), the value SHALL preserve relevant details that permit the target file to be retrieved from the VCS.
+If the URI refers to a file stored in a version control system (VCS), the value SHALL preserve relevant details that permit the target file to be retrieved from the VCS.
 If the URI refers to a file stored on a physical file system, it MAY be specified as a relative URI that omits root information details (such as hard drive letter and an arbitrarily named root directory associated with a source code enlistment).

 NOTE 1: An absolute URI might contain information that represents unwanted information disclosure, particularly in cases where a tool is analyzing files stored on a physical file system.
 For example, a file path might contain the account name of a developer.